scoricov/getdata-012/CodeBook.md

-# Codebook: Tidy UCI HAR Dataset
+# Code Book: Tidy UCI HAR Dataset

 This codebook describes the tidy dataset obtained from UCI HAR Dataset according to the task in course project "Getting and Cleaning Data".